chianugo/coding-photo-portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This is the easiest way to view both my coding and photography portfolios.
+This site is the easiest way to view my coding and photography portfolios.
 Here's a brief overview of what you'll find:

 ## Coding Portfolio

-In this section, you'll find a selection of projects I've worked on, both indepently and in teams.
-From web development to mobile development to data analysis.
-Each project comes with a brief description, links to the live demo or repository where permissible, as well as any other relevant information, such as programming languages used and size of current user base.
+In this section, you'll find a selection of projects I've worked on independently and in teams, from web development to mobile development to data analysis.
+Each project comes with a brief description, links to the live demo or repository where permissible, and any other relevant information, such as programming languages used and the size of the current user base.

 ## Photography Portfolio

-In this section, you'll discover my passion for capturing candid portraits of friends and family, and my street photos taken on the move.
+In this section, you'll discover my passion for capturing candid portraits of friends and family and street photos taken on the move.
 A personally curated selection of my favorite photos is featured.
-Each photo contains metadata - name, date, location.
+Each image contains metadata—name, date, and location.

 ## About Me